Alexandru Ioniță (footballer, born 1989)

-Alexandru Octavian Ioniță ([alekˈsandru oktaviˈan joˈnitsə]); born 5 August 1989) is a Romanian professional footballer who plays as a striker.
+Alexandru Octavian Ioniță ([alekˈsandru oktaviˈan joˈnitsə]); born 5 August 1989) is a Romanian former professional footballer who played as a striker.

 Club career

 Ioniţă began his youth career in the summer of 1999, when he joined Viscofil București.

 Rapid București

 In summer 2006, he was scouted by Rapid București, where he initially played for the reserve team.
 In 2008, he was loaned to Rocar București for which he scored four goals from nine games.

 In February 2010 he was transferred to German side 1.
 FC Köln for a fee of €2.5 million, but he remained at Rapid București until 1 July 2010.

 1. FC Köln

 Ioniţă signed a four-year contract.
 He had limited playing time at Köln in his first season.
 In May 2011, he suffered a ligament injury in his right ankle which kept him out of action for several months.

 Therefore, he made only seven league appearances during the 2010–11 season.

 In January 2012 after his return from injury, Ioniţă was loaned back to Rapid București for six months, with the Bucharest team having the first option to buy the player for €800,000.

 He then moved in Turkey signing a one-year contract with the Turkish side Ordurspor.
 In 2014, he moved in Cyprus and signed with AEL Limassol.
 He returned in Romania due to family reasons, where he had spells with Voluntari and ASA Târgu Mureș.
 On 13 January 2017, he parted ways with ASA Târgu Mureș, citing financial instability of the Romanian clubs.